vwxyzjn/cleanrl/docs/rl-algorithms/qdagger.md

 ### Explanation of the logged metrics

-Running `python cleanrl/qdagger_dqn_atari_impalacnn.py` will automatically record various metrics such as actor or value losses in Tensorboard.
+Running `python cleanrl/qdagger_dqn_atari_impalacnn.py` will automatically record various metrics such as value or distillation losses in Tensorboard.
 Below is the documentation for these metrics:

 * `charts/episodic_return`: episodic return of the game
 * `charts/SPS`: number of steps per second